 I’m visiting a parcel in Pennsylvania next month that has had some great bedding areas professionally constructed.
 Twice.
 However, the parcel does not flow.
 If you hunt near one bedding area, your scent could blow into another.
 To hunt in another area of a poorly designed land parcel you have to cross deer movement and place that movement downwind of you to get to a stand.
 My job is to put the pieces together so the landowner can actually hunt the parcel while at the same time not letting his scent, sound or sight enter the interior of his parcel.

 A bedding area is not properly constructed without effective and defined exterior screening.
 Conifer, native grasses, switchgrass, timber cuttings, burns, change in topography, Egyptian wheat are all screening tools should be used to define and start your bedding area.
 Here are the priorities for a 5 acre woods, surrounded by agricultural land half a mile in every direction in which you want to construct a bedding hotspot:

 1. Screen the outside first!
-Building beds within is often the first step, however the area is not a bedding area until it protected from the outside.
+Building beds within are often the first step, however, the area is not a bedding area until it protected from the outside.
 Otherwise, you can’t get within a quarter mile of the woods without driving deer out of the section.
-In fact, that’s how I used to drive deer out of a 5 acre woodlot to hunters waiting in a depression on the backside of the section.
+In fact, that’s how I used to drive deer out of a 5-acre woodlot to hunters waiting in a depression on the back side of the section.
 If I had to walk a quarter mile before I got a call on the radio the deer were through the section.